-Parent Information and Exemption from Instruction (Opt-Out) - Elementary Health Curriculum
+Parent Information and Exemption from Instruction - Elementary Health Curriculum

 According to OAR 581-022-1440(2), each school district shall teach age-appropriate, comprehensive sexuality education, HIV/AIDS and STD prevention in elementary and secondary schools.

-A school-wide Parent/Guardian Notification Letter regarding elementary health instruction will be sent out by your school administrator each year in the fall.
-In addition to this communication, teachers will send notification to parents prior to instruction in human sexuality and sexual abuse prevention education.
+A school-wide Parent/Guardian Notification regarding elementary health instruction will be sent out by your school administrator each year in the fall.
+In addition, teachers will send additional notification to parents prior to instruction in human sexuality and sexual abuse prevention education.

 Exemption from Instruction (Opting-Out)